oracle/node-oracledb/INSTALL.md

 #### <a name="winprereqs"></a> 3.7.1 Install Prerequisites

 Review the generic [prerequisites](#prerequisites).

+The pre-built binaries were built with Visual Studio 2015 and require the matching [redistributable][27].

 The Oracle software can be either a database home or a full Oracle client installation.
 Make sure that `PATH` contains the correct